VladimirBuslayev/fire-chicken/docs/CURRENT_STATE.md

 ## Known follow-up items

-### 1. Deploy enrichment read-model and validate

-Run `card_extras_and_view.sql` in Supabase, insert the verified high-priority `card_extras` rows (Giratina and Altaria cards in swsh11, swsh12, swsh12.5), deploy the updated `index.html`, clear the card cache, and validate the corrected cards appear on the expected artist pages.
-Full regression: pricing UI, owned/missing, favorites, eBay links, share/binder.

-### 2. Bulk enrichment of null-illustrator cards across swsh9–swsh12.5
+### 1. Bulk enrichment of null-illustrator cards across swsh9–swsh12.5

 Once the read-model is validated, the remaining work is a one-time data-quality pass: query Supabase for all cards in swsh9–swsh12.5 where `illustrator` is null, verify each against a trusted source (Bulbapedia, pokemontcg.io, physical card scan), and insert `card_extras` rows with the correct illustrator name and a `source_note`.
 Do not bulk-insert unverified data.
-This is a follow-up pass and does not block Gate 2 migration once the read-model itself is validated.
+Each override must be verified at exact card ID/local-number level — do not infer from Pokémon name, set, rarity, or similar cards.
+This is a follow-up pass and does not block Gate 2 migration.

-### 3. TCGPlayer Market pricing framing
+### 2. TCGPlayer Market pricing framing

 The modal leads with TCGPlayer Market price.
 For buying decisions at card shows, NM Low or recent eBay sold prices may be more practically useful.
 Framing should be revisited when pricing display is next touched.

-### 4. Artist page summary has no collapse control
+### 3. Artist page summary has no collapse control

 The artist bio section has no collapse toggle.
 On mobile this adds significant scroll distance before the card grid.
 A follow-up UX improvement, especially relevant for card-show use.